 Above all, no matter where you find your tax accountant, you should expect them to be helpful, courteous, and knowledgeable.

 Tax Preparation Software

-NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
-The information contained in this article is not intended as tax advice and is not a substitute for tax advice.
+Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
+The information contained in this article is not intended as tax advice, and it is not a substitute for tax advice.